 Applicants who have been offered admission to the School of Graduate and Postdoctoral Studies can accept or decline their offers of admissions online through the Western Student Center.

-Our application is closed from early September to early October of each year.
-Otherwise it is open year-round.
+Our application is open year-round.
 Our first round of admissions is done based upon all completed applications (with all letters of reference received) by January 27.

 Only applications that are complete as of January 27 will be considered.
 Standard SGPS processing time for applications to be released to the Department of Earth Sciences is approximately one week, and applicants will need to allow time for their referees to submit their letters of reference.
 We would estimate that applications should be submitted by early January at the latest to ensure they are complete by the deadline.